Moments Never Recovered: Alcohol-Induced Memory Blackouts

 What are Memory Blackouts?

 Memory blackouts are different than passing out.
 Passing out involves becoming unconscious due to alcohol consumption.
 Memory blackouts are a time of amnesia during alcohol consumption.
 Usually, a person will wake up from drinking and not remember moments from the night before.
 There are two types of memory blackouts: fragmentary blackouts and en bloc blackouts.
 Fragmentary blackouts consist of fragmented memories of the night before, remembering only pieces of the night, but not the whole time.
-En bloc blackouts are when the part of the brain that is tasked with storing short term memories stops functioning while drinking.
+En bloc blackouts are when the part of the brain responsible for storing short-term memories stops functioning while drinking.
 This means that memories simply are not made for storage in the brain, so it is like they never happened.

 Blood Alcohol Content and Memory Blackouts

 Why do memory blackouts happen while drinking?
 Well, when blood alcohol content levels rise to a certain degree, alcohol starts to affect the hippocampus.
 This is the area in the brain that stores short-term memory.
-Blackouts are often seen to be a forgetting of things that have happened, but they are really a result of the brain not being able to store memories while blood alcohol levels are increased.
+Blackouts are not an experience of forgetting memories.
+Rather, they are a result of the brain not being able to store memories while blood alcohol levels are high.
 Some people can drink without end and still not experience memory blackouts.
 This is because they may not be as prone as others to a high blood alcohol content, creating the loss of memory function in the brain.

 Memory Lapses and Other Drugs